chinmayarvind23/AIvaluate/User guide and Installation guide.md

   - Use the search bar at the top of the Evaluator Manager to quickly find evaluators by name.
   - Enter the name of the evaluator and press enter.
 - **Updating Evaluator Profiles:**
-  - Select an evaluator from the list, click 'Edit', make any necessary changes to their profile, and save your updates.
+  - Select an evaluator from the list, click 'Edit', make any necessary changes to their profile such are changing the courses they teach, their first name, last name, or email, and save your updates.
 - **Assigning a TA Role:**
   - Use the 'Prof' slider button located below their name to assign an evaluator as a TA.
 Click and confirm this selection.
 - **Removing an Evaluator:**